COVID-Friendly Holiday Office Party

 One other tip for your holiday office party

 We live in a culturally diverse country, and your workers likely represent that diversity.
 While planning your holiday office party, be considerate of other religions and cultures that celebrate differently.
-You should lean towards calling your party a holiday celebration rather than your “Work Christmas Party” to be inclusive of all walks of life.
+You should lean towards calling your party a holiday celebration rather than a “Work Christmas Party” to be inclusive of all walks of life.

 As a business owner or party planner for your holiday office party, make sure that you have the proper coverage for your business insurance.
 Even though you do the best you can to follow the guidelines and keep your employees safe, accidents still happen.
 Speak to a commercial broker on our BIG team to learn more about the coverages you need to protect your business for events like these.
 We hope you find new creative ways to enjoy the season and celebrate your top-notch team.
 Happy Holidays!